 A major outcome of the ecological surveys was the avoided disturbance of more than 300 individual Koala shelter trees.
 This ensured that there was no impact to Koala dispersal across the landscape and the ability to move from one key patch of essential habitat to another.
-This level of avoidance was achieved through rigorous application of Senex's Environmental Constraints Protocol and the Authority to Work (ATW) process.

-During night-time spotlighting surveys, at least eight Greater Gliders were observed within the project footprint, validating Senex's commitment to protect threatened species through our biodiversity hierarchy.
+This level of avoidance was achieved through rigorous application of Senex's Environmental Constraints Protocol During night-time spotlighting surveys, at least eight Greater Gliders were observed within the project footprint, validating Senex's commitment to protect threatened species through our biodiversity hierarchy.

 Senex also undertakes ongoing condition monitoring of watercourses and creek lines within the project area.
-This monitoring assesses baseline conditions and ensures that coal seam gas activities do not impact groundwater-dependent ecosystems or the environmental values that rely on alluvial groundwater.
+This monitoring assesses baseline conditions and ensures that coal seam gas activities do not impact groundwaterdependent ecosystems or the environmental values that rely on alluvial groundwater.